bekiichone/nd00333-capstone/starter_file/README.md

 ### Results

 AutoML was able to achieve almost perfect accuracy result (around 0.998 score).
 The best model was StackEnsemble, which is a meta-learning algorithm that optimizes combination of predictions of base ML algorithms.
 It consisted of 5 different decision tree based models (4 Gradient Boosters and 1 Random Forest).
 Each base algorithm consisted of own hyperparameters, which I will not go in detail.
-Because it achieved almost perfect accuracy, I am not sure that any idea will bring significant improvement, though, one may try to manually featurize the dataset in order to catch last edge cases in classification.

 !['Proof'](https://github.com/bekiichone/nd00333-capstone/blob/master/starter_file/screenshots/AutoML%20run%20details.PNG)
 AutoML Run Details